 We are the Central Remedial Clinic (“the CRC”) a company limited by guarantee at registered company address Penny Ansley Memorial Building, Vernon Avenue, Clontarf, Dublin 3 under company number 14880.
 We are a registered charity under number 4998 and a Section 38 Agency under the Health Act 2004.
 We operate a number of centres in Ireland including in Waterford, Limerick and in areas around Dublin as well as outreach clinics throughout the country.

-Our Data Protection Officer (“DPO”) may be contacted at the below address:
+Our Data Protection Officer (“DPO”) may be contacted by email firstname.lastname@example.org or at the following address: Data Protection Officer, Central Remedial Clinic, Penny Ansley Building, Vernon Avenue, Clontarf, Dublin 3, D03 R973.

 - We receive client data including clinical information as referrals from Health Care Practitioners (HCP);